Froskekongen/solstrand/code/docker/README.md

 1. Get docker images using getImages.sh
  - getImages.sh needs to be run with sudo

-2. Start elasticsearch
+2. Start elasticsearch and kibana
- - docker run -d -p 9200 elasticsearch
+ - docker-compose up -d

 3. Get some log data
  - run getLocalSyslog.sh and getVPdata.sh